atomvm/AtomVM/doc/src/programmers-guide.md

 You can request ESP32-specific information using using the following input atoms:

-* `esp32_free_heap_size` Returns the available free space in the ESP32 heap.
 * `esp32_largest_free_block` Returns the size of the largest free continuous block in the ESP32 heap.
-* `esp32_minimum_free_size` Returns the smallest ever free space available in the ESP32 heap since boot, this will tell you how close you have come to running out of free memory.
 * `esp32_chip_info` Returns map of the form `#{features := Features, cores := Cores, revision := Revision, model := Model}`, where `Features` is a list of features enabled in the chip, from among the following atoms: `[emb_flash, bgn, ble, bt]`; `Cores` is the number of CPU cores on the chip; `Revision` is the chip version; and `Model` is one of the following atoms: `esp32`, `esp32_s2`, `esp32_s3`, `esp32_c3`, etc.
 * `esp_idf_version` Return the IDF SDK version, as a string.